ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Generates a Multibanco Reference for simple payment on the Portuguese ATM network or homebanking service;
 * Allows the customer to pay using MB WAY using his mobile phone;
-* Allows the customer to pay using his Credit or debit card;
+* Allows the customer to pay using his Credit or debit card, including Apple Pay and Google Pay;
 * Generates a Payshop Reference for simple payment on the [Payshop agents network](https://www.payshop.pt/fepsapl/app/open/showSearchAgent.jspx), CTT stores or post offices available all over Portugal;
 * Allows the customer to pay in up to 12 interest-free installments via Cofidis Pay;
+* Customers with Brazilian bank accounts can use PIX;
 * Multibanco references with expiration date if the “MB Key” configuration method is used;
 * Automatically changes the order status to “Processing” (or “Completed” if the order only contains virtual downloadable products) and notifies both the customer and the store owner, if the automatic “Callback” upon payment is activated;
-* Automatic “Callback” can be activated upon request to IfthenPay, via the plugin settings screen for each payment method;
+* Automatic “Callback” can be activated upon request to ifthenpay, via the plugin settings screen for each payment method;
 * Refunds for MB WAY and Credit or debit card - [read this](https://helpdesk.ifthenpay.com/pt-PT/support/solutions/articles/79000130517-devoluc%C3%B5es-de-pagamentos-aos-ordenantes);
 * Shop owner can set minimum and maximum order totals for each payment gateway to be available;
 * Ability to reduce stock when the order is created or paid;